relogu/fl_powerpropagation/README.md

 ## Long-term Public Projects

 If you intend your project to run over multiple years and it does not require a private repository, prefer forking this codebase and creating your project as a branch.
 This will allow you to keep up to date with the latest changes to the template by syncing the main branch and merging it into your private branch.

+## TO DO

+- fixing the threshold in the swat module
+- reorder and divide the code.
+Powerprop, SWAT and maybe a combination of the two.
+In this way would be easer to run some exp
+- find a way to mesure pruning in powerprop